TPC Scottsdale: Stadium & Champions Course Guide (2026)

 "@type": "Answer",

-"text": "The Stadium Course is the PGA Tour venue with more dramatic desert features, famous holes (especially the 16th), and premium pricing.
-The Champions Course offers a more traditional parkland feel with mature trees, strategic water hazards, and typically lower rates.
-Both are excellently maintained."
+"text": "The Stadium Course is the PGA Tour venue with dramatic desert features, famous holes (especially the 16th), and premium pricing.
+The Champions Course offers a more traditional parkland feel with mature trees, strategic water hazards, and lower rates.
+Both are maintained to the same high standard."

 }